Willie169/Android-Non-Root/README.md

 ---
 ## Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell
 ### Install Shizuku
-- Install **Shizuku** from Google Play Store: [https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api](https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api).
+- Install **Shizuku** from Google Play: [https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api](https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api).
 - Official tutorial of Shizuku: [https://shizuku.rikka.app/guide/setup/?night=1](https://shizuku.rikka.app/guide/setup/?night=1)
-### Introduction about Shizuku and ADB
+### Introduction of Shizuku and ADB
 - **Shizuku** is An open-source app for serving multiple apps that require root/adb.
 - The Android Debug Bridge (commonly abbreviated as adb) is a programming tool used for the debugging of Android-based devices.
 The daemon on the Android device connects with the server on the host PC over USB or TCP, which connects to the client that is used by the end-user over TCP.
 Made available as open-source software under the Apache License by Google since 2007, its features include a shell and the possibility to make backups.
 The adb software is available for Windows, Linux and macOS.
 It has been misused by botnets and other malware, for which mitigations were developed such as RSA authentication and device whitelisting.
 - Further readings and references: